TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 Once I completed the engineering of those components, the diagram would look like:
 ![Image Alt Text](/assets/images/geolocation/image-1.png)
 ### How did I track the Public requests?
-As I'm using cloudflare technology for hosting, there's a useful non-standard http header that allows us to track the public IP of the client, that's **CF-Connecting-IP**.
+As I'm using cloudflare technology for hosting.
+By tunneling from cloudflare edge to the cloudfared agent hosting on my own infrastucture, it plays a role of reverse proxy in building and forward traffic from external network to internal one.
+There's a useful non-standard http header that allows us to track the public IP of the client, that's **CF-Connecting-IP**.
 According to Cloudflare's [documentation](https://developers.cloudflare.com/fundamentals/reference/http-request-headers/)
+This means that Cloudflare will intercept every request coming from internet, open up the packet and append the CF-Connecting-IP header with the client's original public IP (except VPN connected) and then the modified packet will traverse to the Ingress.
+This could be seen as an key factor for me to pivot on.

 ```
 CF-Connecting-IP provides the client IP address connecting to Cloudflare to the origin web server.
 This header will only be sent on the traffic from Cloudflare's edge to your origin web server.
 ```
-This means that every request will be intercepted at Cloudflare and added the header **CF-Connecting-IP** with the value of client's original public IP (except VPN connected) and then traverse to the Ingress.
-This could be seen as an key factor for me to pivot on

 To track that wanted IP, I simply logged that HTTP header by adjusting the Configmap in Ingress Chart.
-NGINX allows you to access incoming HTTP headers in its configuration using the prefix **http_**.
+NGINX allows us to access incoming HTTP headers in its configuration using the prefix **http_**.
 In this context, I simply needed to add **"http_cf_connecting_ip": "$http_cf_connecting_ip"** to the json object.

 For example
 ```